 “Diana Nyad is a complicated and extraordinary human who did something astonishing,” she says.
 “Self-aggrandizing?
 I don’t know if we’d say that if we were talking about a man.”
 (LAT)

+I do.
+See also Ross Edgley, who’s right up there with Nyad in the self-aggrandizing department.
 And Diana’s not that complicated — even she says so at the end of the Times article.
 She only gets complicated when someone tries to normalize her deceitful behavior.

 “I think Diana is just not afraid to say what she thinks and talk about what she has done.”